adilmundol/adilmundol/README.md

 - 🤝 Python Developer-Intern at **Sysbreeze technology**

- - 🌱 I’m currently developing my skills on **Html, Css, Js, Python**
+ - 🌱 I’m currently developing my skills on **Web Development and Web Desiging**

 - 🔭 Done a Project at collage level **Road Damage Detection using Deep learning**